The NHS workers who have died during the coronavirus pandemic

 – Patrick McManus, nurse

-Mr McManus had worked as a nurse for more than 40 years in Staffordshire.
+Mr McManus had worked as a nurse in Staffordshire for more than 40 years.

 The 60-year-old was described as “an exceptional leader” and a “lovable character” and had worked at Staffordshire Royal Infirmary and the County Hospital in Stafford.

-Paying tribute to Mr McManus, Tracy Bullock, UHNM chief executive, said: “We are deeply saddened to confirm that a member of staff has passed away due to Covid-19.
+Paying tribute to Mr McManus, University Hospitals of North Midlands NHS Trust chief executive Tracy Bullock said: “We are deeply saddened to confirm that a member of staff has passed away due to Covid-19.

 “He was a lovable character and brought kindness and compassion to all his patients which was acknowledged by the number of compliments and thank you messages he received.